College Savings for College Success: Helping Low-Income Families Access Higher Education Through 529 Accounts

 Having families physically sit down alongside El Monte Promise to create their CSAs has proven to be a critical step, inviting action-oriented advocacy from parents.
 Inspiringly, despite language, literacy and technology barriers, these local families are now stewarded through the process of creating college savings accounts with confidence.

 Free one-on-one staff support for Spanish translation and account management adds a friendly link to accessible college savings.
-An open-door policy invites families through flexible hours that respect the blue-collar work schedules of El Monte and South El Monte’s neighborhoods.
+An open-door policy invites families through flexible hours that respect the blue-collar work schedules of El Monte's and South El Monte’s neighborhoods.

-This support fosters necessary personal contact, warming families with cultural familiarity towards both the foundation and 529 accounts as a bridge to formal world of finance.
+This support fosters necessary personal contact, warming families with cultural familiarity towards both the foundation and 529 accounts as a bridge to the formal world of finance.

 A model of community-friendly financial literacy consistently drives the work of El Monte Promise.
 In cooperation with local districts and the deliberate, creative, work of seasoned educators, a full-scale K-8, Common Core-aligned financial literacy curriculum has been realized.
 This vital curriculum is on its second year of implementation.